Adoption & Learning Services Digital badge FAQ

 Acclaim is a digital badging platform from Credly.
 Its focal point is an enterprise-class badging platform built in compliance with the IMS Global Learning Consortium Open Badge Specifications to support the specialized needs of credential issuers, employers and professionals.
 The Acclaim web platform provides a secure means of storage, transport and credential publishing that adds a layer of protection against those who may falsely claim high-stakes credentials.
 Acclaim also offers seamless integration with several social and professional networking platforms for the display of credentials as badges.

 OpenText has entered into a vendor relationship with Acclaim to implement a program for web-enabled credentials displayed as digital badges.
 The Acclaim website is where badges can be claimed, stored and transmitted.
 It is also where the metadata contained within the credentials can be verified.
+To claim your badges, you will need to set up an account directly with Credly which is subject to their terms of service.

 Please see the Acclaim support website and knowledge base at http://support.youracclaim.com for additional details.